apache/camel/MIGRATION.md

 A new tracer has been implemented and the old tracer has been removed.
 The new tracer logs messages at the `org.apache.camel.Tracing` logger name which is hardcoded.
 The format of the output is also updated to make it better.
 The tracer can be customized.

+In JMX the `BacklogTracer` is no longer enabled by default, which you need to enable by setting `backlogTracing=true` on CamelContext.
+The backlog tracer and tracer are not the same.
+The former is used for capturing a backlog of traced messages which you can poll via JMX (needed for 3rd party tooling), where as tracer is writing to the log.
+Neither of them are enabled by default, and they must be enabled to be in use.

 ### <setHeader> and <setProperty> in XML DSL

 We have renamed the attribute `headerName` and `propertyName` in the XML DSL for the `<setHeader>` and `<setProperty`> EIPs, to be just `name`.